Social Security Benefits for Children of Disabled Parents

 Social Security Survivors Benefits for Children

 A dependent minor child whose parent died while receiving SSDI disability benefits (or whose parent had earned enough Social Security credits before dying to be eligible for retirement benefits) is eligible for a survivors benefit.
-This also applies to unmarried, disabled adult children—as long as the child became disabled before age 22.
+Disabled adult children are also eligible for survivors benefits, as long as they became disabled before age 22 and stay unmarried (with some exceptions).

-How to File a Dependents Benefits Claim for Children of Disabled Parents
+How to Apply for Dependent Benefits as a Child of Disabled Parents

-You can file for dependents benefits for your child at the same time you file for disability benefits for yourself, or you can do it separately.
+You can file for your child's benefit at the same time you file for disability benefits for yourself.
 If your disability claim has already been approved, call the SSA at 800-772-1213 (TTY: 800-325-0778) to set up an appointment to apply for the child's benefit.
 Setting up an appointment will reduce the amount of time you spend waiting in the Social Security office.

-What You'll Need to Apply for Social Security Child's Benefits
+What You'll Need to Apply for the Social Security Child's Benefit

-You'll likely have to fill out an application at your local SSA office, but an SSA representative can provide you with some assistance in applying.
+You'll probably have to complete the Application for Child's Insurance Benefits (Form SSA-4-BK) at your local SSA office, but an SSA representative can help you through the process.
 You can speed up the process by having the required documents and information ready.

 To show that your child is eligible for benefits, you'll need to provide the SSA with: